David C. Mearns: Lincoln research

 The papers of Abraham Lincoln were collected and organized by his son Robert Todd Lincoln, who deeded the collection to the Library of Congress in 1923.
 Mearns became interested in the Library's Lincoln collection while working in the reference room in the 1920s, and especially after seeing Robert Todd Lincoln at the Library.
 He began studying the collection as soon as they were available for study in 1947, and published the first authoritative report in 1948, with a foreword by Carl Sandburg.
 Mearns wrote, co-wrote, and contributed to several books about Lincoln throughout his career, including Largely Lincoln in 1961.

 After the assassination of John F. Kennedy in 1963, First Lady Jackie Kennedy requested ceremonies similar to those rendered for Abraham Lincoln.
 Professor James I. Robertson Jr., director of the American Civil War Centennial Commission, contacted Mearns to research what those ceremonies had entailed.
 Using flashlights because the Library's timed lights would not operate after business hours, they retrieved issues of Frank Leslie's Illustrated Newspaper and Harper's Weekly, which gave elaborate details about Lincoln's funeral.
 This information was used to decorate the White House's East Room just as it had been a century before.

 Professional service and memberships

 Mearns was a part of the National Historical Publications Commission (now the National Archives and Records Administration's National Historical Publications and Records Commission) for thirteen years, representing the Library of Congress.
 He served on multiple other commissions, including several Civil War centennial commissions and the Lincoln Sesquicentennial Commission.
 He was elected as a member of the American Antiquarian Society in 1966.
 Mearns was also a member of Phi Beta Kappa.

 Personal life and death

 Mearns was married twice.
 He married Mildred Sellars Haines in 1929, and they had one daughter together, Anne.
-Mildred passed away in 1945.
+Mildred died in 1945.
 He married Mary Hume Richardson in 1951; they were married until Mearns's death.

 He died in Alexandria, Virginia on May 21, 1981.